 teach differently than you did when you began teaching?
 Why?

 As you discuss the value of research in educational psychology, you might want to use one of the following in-class activities:

-an Educational Psychology Pretest
+Give an Educational Psychology Pretest

 we compare boys and girls, we find that both groups are, on